Aero Metals Logo

 Stainless Steel Investment Castings

-Aero Metals Inc. has extensive experience producing high volume stainless steel investment castings.
-You can find our stainless steel castings are used in marine products traversing the depths of the ocean, in advanced aircraft soaring through the skies, and in countless other applications in between.
-Check out our featured cast parts gallery to see prime examples of our stainless steel casting work.
+Aero Metals Inc. has extensive experience producing high-volume stainless steel investment castings for a broad range of applications spanning various industries, including aerospace, marine, military, and more.
+Check out our featured cast parts gallery for prime examples of our stainless steel casting work.

 What is Stainless Steel Investment Casting?

-What are the Advantages of Stainless Steel Casting?
+What are the Advantages of Stainless Steel Investment Casting?

-Investment casting is known for producing high-precision parts with excellent surface finish, making it a popular choice for applications where precision and aesthetics are important, such as in the medical, aerospace, and automotive industries.
+Investment casting is known for producing high-precision parts with excellent surface finish.
+It is a good choice for applications where precision and aesthetics are essential, such as in the medical, aerospace, and automotive industries.
+Additional stainless steel benefits include:

-There are differences between wrought and cast versions of stainless steel.
-This is due to their chemical composition and their micro-grain structure, which is affected by how the material is produced, cast or extruded These factors must be taken into consideration when choosing an alloy for your stainless steel investment casting metal project.
+The differences between wrought and cast versions of stainless steel are due to the material’s chemical compositions and micro-grain structure, which is affected by how the material is produced, cast, or extruded.
+These factors must be considered when choosing an alloy for your stainless steel investment casting metal project.

 Austenitic Stainless Steels Grades (300 Series)